daquioag/team-SAL/docs/customization.md

 >![addAccount](../assets/images/VSC-images/VSC_16.png)

+##### You have succesfully added version ontrol to a project throught intelliJ.
+##### The next Steps will show you how to Share an InteilliJ project to your Github.

 Navtigate back to IntelliJ, and you will see the the "Share Project On GitHub" window in IntelliJ.
 You should see your GitHub account URL  in the text box labeled "Share by: "

+## Share a Java Project to your Github

-5. Press Share in the  "Share Project On GitHub" window
+5. Press the "Share" button in the  "Share Project On GitHub" window

 >![addAccount](../assets/images/VSC-images/VSC_9.png)